 7. Send out reading ambassadors

 This is one for your older students.
-Arrange for sixth formers to go to the local hospital and read to children in the wards.
+Arrange for sixth formers to deliver 'virtual stories' to the local hospital and read over a video call to children in the wards.
 Students have to be over 18, but the visits can be arranged with your local trust.
 You could also look into doing something similar at nursing or care homes.

 8. Create photo reading displays